lotrekagency/taiga-sprint-printer/README.md

 ## Contribute

 Feel free to send suggestions, open issues and create a PR to improve this software!

-If you want to start developing
+If you want to start developing, create a virtualenv with Python3 and install requirements

-    pip install -r requirements.txt
+    pip install -r requirements-dev.txt

 ## License